 Courtesy of David Swerdlick

-David Swerdlick is a regular contributor to
+David Swerdlick is a regular contributor to The Root.

 Just a few months ago, Obama/Palin was the marquee matchup voters wanted to see.
 They certainly weren't itching for a yearlong tit-for-tat on the merits of RomneyCare vs. ObamaCare.